Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: Conclusion

 \section{Conclusion}

 This letter has proposed the MCJO algorithm for high-precision indoor VLP.
-Unlike traditional camera-based algorithms, MCJO treats LED point sources as passive targets, allowing multiple pre-calibrated cameras to simultaneously localize these at the server.
+Unlike traditional camera-based algorithms, MCJO treats LEDs as passive targets, allowing multiple pre-calibrated cameras to simultaneously localize these targets at the server.
 Specifically, in the first stage, MCJO employs the LLS method to estimate target positions from multi-view projection rays; In the second stage, it constructs and minimizes a nonlinear reprojection error model to further refine the initial results.
-Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over SOTA algorithms.
+Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over the SOTA algorithm in\cite{He2024}.
 Experimental results further show that MCJO achieves an average position error of 5.63 mm.
 Therefore, the proposed MCJO is promising for applications in future indoor VLP systems.